How Artificial Intelligence is Revolutionizing Radiology

 Tracking Endangered Tigers with Machine Vision

-Machine vision, or the use of AI to analyze visual data, can help conservationists keep an eye on reclusive, dangerous, and secluded species.
-In 2021, researchers from Near East University in Turkey confirmed that machine vision could aid in efforts to monitor tigers, an endangered species, with motion-sensing cameras.
-[4] Conservationists have long struggled to track tigers due to the species’ solitary nature.
-[5] Motion-sensor cameras capture tiger sightings, but it’s time-consuming to check and label the results.
-Machine vision software can help by screening out images that don’t include tigers, counting tigers, predicting population trends, and more.
+Machine vision, a type of AI to used analyze visual data, can help conservationists keep an eye on reclusive, dangerous, and secluded species.
+Conservationists have long struggled to track tigers due to the species’ solitary nature.
+[4] However, In 2021, researchers from Near East University in Turkey confirmed that machine vision could aid in efforts to monitor tigers, an endangered species, with motion-sensing cameras.
+[5] These motion-sensor cameras can capture tiger sightings, but it’s time-consuming to check and label the results.
+Therefore machine vision software can help by screening out images that don’t include tigers, count tigers, predicting population trends, and more.
+Giving Conservationists

 Flagging Illegal Wildlife Trade on Social Media with Machine Learning